 Legendary linebacker Ray Nitschke, a member of Pro Football Hall of Fame, dies in Florida at age 61 (March 8).

 Harlan announces that stock sale, which ended March 16, yielded nearly 106,000 new shareholders, more than $24 million (March 17).

-With huge increase in number of “owners,” Packers make corporate history, hold shareholders’ meeting in Lambeau Field for first time (July 8).
+With huge increase in number of "owners," Packers make corporate history, hold shareholders' meeting in Lambeau Field for first time (July 8).
 Record crowd of 18,707 attends.
-For the third consecutive year, Treasurer John R. Underwood reports then-record net income for the Packers Corporation, $6,718,628 for fiscal 1997.
+For third consecutive year, Underwood reports then-record net income for Packers Corporation, $6,718,628 for fiscal 1997.

-Packers travel to Japan, the team’s first trip overseas in its 80-year history, defeat Kansas City Chiefs, 27-24 in overtime, in American Bowl game at Tokyo Dome (Aug.
+Packers travel to Japan, team's first trip overseas in its 80-year history, defeat Kansas City Chiefs, 27-24, in overtime, in American Bowl game at Tokyo Dome (Aug.
 2).

-Packers extend regular-season, home-field winning streak to a club-record 25 games – the second-longest streak in NFL history – with 23-15 win over Tampa Bay (Sept.
+Packers extend regular-season, home-field winning streak to club-record 25 games – second-longest streak in NFL history – with 23-15 win over Tampa Bay (Sept.
 13).

 Home-field winning streak ends at 25 against Minnesota, 37-24, on rainy Monday night (Oct.
 5).

 Favre engineers 89-yard drive to give Packers 27-23 lead with 1:56 left in NFC Wild Card playoff at San Francisco, but 49ers score with three seconds left to win, 30-27 (Jan.
 3).